The Online Community for Culver City – The New Scene

 Added by Angela Moore on September 25, 2012 at 3:33pm — No Comments

 The Culver City Education Foundation launched a $1 million fundraising campaign on Friday, August 26.
-The "ALL FOR 1" Campaign runs through September 30, , which means you only have couple more days to give. (although you can give to…Continue
+The "ALL FOR 1" Campaign runs through September 30, , which means you only have couple more days to give. (although you can give to the foundation any time of year).
+To contribute, …Continue

 At tonight's last night's Culver CIty Council meeting, the council members will vote on whether voted to transform Parcel B into 250-person ice skating rink between Thanksgiving and New Year’s Day this winter.